zafargilani/stcs/README.md

 ```
 And now you should be able to execute stcs without the connection timeout error.

+Note: if shortener version is outdated then do the same for shortener, i.e.: clone, build, install.

 ## Deploying Rails on Apache2

 [How to do Ruby on Rails Apache with Passenger](https://nathanhoad.net/how-to-ruby-on-rails-ubuntu-apache-with-passenger)